Sponsor and status

 Length: 15 pages

-This bill was introduced on May 2, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 2, 2008, in a previous session of Congress, but it did not receive a vote.

 May 2, 2008

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 2971 (110th) was a bill in the United States Congress.